 • To develop models and expertise in online learning that could be deployed in mainstream degree programmes

-CILT is responsible for managing the UCT MOOCs design and production, working closely with faculties, departments and academics to conceptualise, design, deliver and research MOOCs.
-There is no longer university funding available to support making free open online courses, but if you're interested in exploring the possibility of creating a MOOC, with your own funding, please contact Janet Small for information about the process or submit your request for support here
+CILT is responsible for managing the UCT MOOC portfolio on Coursera.
+There is no longer university funding available to support making free open online courses, but if you're interested in exploring the possibility of creating a MOOC, with your own funding, please contact Janet Small for information about the process or submit your CILT Course Development Request here.

 Proposing a MOOC